platipodium/vinos/doc/odd/paper.md

  - name: Hochschule Bremerhaven, Germany
    index: 3
 date: 22 March 2023
+bibliography: paper.bib
 SPDX-FileCopyrightText: 2023 University of Hamburg
 SPDX-FileCopyrightText: 2023 Helmholtz-Zentrum hereon GmbH
 SPDX-FileCopyrightText: 2023 Hochschule Bremerhaven
 SPDX-License-Identifier: CC-BY-4.0
+titlepage: true
 ---

 # ODD Protocol: German North Sea Small-scale Fisheries

 The Agent-based Model (ABM) of the German North Sea Small-scale Fisheries is a Social-Ecological Systems (SES) model focussing on the adaptive behaviour of fishers facing regulatory, economic, and resource changes.
-The model description follows the ODD (Overview, Design concepts, Details) protocol for describing individual- and agent-based models (Grimm et al. 2006, 2010).
-By following this  protocol, we aim to document the ABM such that it is replicable independently of the current implementation (in NetLogo, @Wilensky2010).
+The model description follows the ODD (Overview, Design concepts, Details) protocol for describing individual- and agent-based models [@Grimm2010,@Grimm2020].
+By following this  protocol, we aim to document the ABM such that it is replicable independently of the current implementation (in NetLogo, @Wilensky1999).

 ## Purpose